taylorjdawson/Content/projects/Plasma/Plasma/Get Deposit/task.md

 ## Clean up

-1. Re-factor the `deposit` function to use the `getDepositBlock` function.
+1. Re-factor the `deposit` function to use the `getDepositBlock` function when adding a deposit block to the `plasmaChain`.